 Innovations in Safety: The Role of VELA Chairs at Cresthaven

 To address the myriad challenges faced by assisted living residents—such as mobility limitations and the risk of falls—Cresthaven employs innovative solutions that aim to promote greater independence while ensuring safety.
 Among these solutions, the VELA chair stands out as a remarkable mobility aid.
 Designed as a medically approved mobility chair for home use, the VELA chair enhances safety and offers freedom of movement while seated.
-In keeping with the field’s shift toward inclusive and ergonomic design, VELA and similar solutions are now developed with accessibility, user control, and adaptability as core principles[9].
+In keeping with the field’s shift toward inclusive and ergonomic design, VELA and similar solutions are now developed with accessibility, user control, and adaptability as core principles, while new mobility aids increasingly feature carbon fiber for lightweight performance and modular accessories for extended range and flexibility[9], [1].
 These features, along with advanced supports for daily activities like cooking, dressing, or transferring, significantly reduce the burden on informal caregivers and empower residents like Ms. Reed, who regained her movement confidence through its use.

 Tailored Care at Cresthaven: Supporting Senior Independence and Well-being